 Eliza’s money enabled Augustus Clissold to publish his books in a lavish manner, not lost on The British Quarterly Review, who assumed he was a ‘man of substance’, (indeed, Augustus Clissold would have been entitled to dispose of Eliza’s money as he wished, an injustice which was finally ended with the Married Womens’ Property Act of 1882 – though hopefully in this instance Eliza was all for her husband’s endeavors as in 1854, Augustus donated £3000 to acquire a building for the Swedenborg Association in Bloomsbury Street to use as a library, and he bequeathed £4000 to the Swedenborgian Society in his will – Eliza had died some time previously and they had no children),

-Augustus Clissold was the son of Augustus Clissold senior, brother of Henry B Clissold, born in Stonehouse near Stroud in Gloucestershire, was educated at Exeter College, Oxford, and he was a Curate at St. Mary’s Church in Stoke Newington,
+Augustus Clissold junior and his brother of Henry B Clissold, sons of Augustus Clissold senior, were born in Stonehouse near Stroud in Gloucestershire, was educated at Exeter College, Oxford, and he was a Curate at St. Mary’s Church in Stoke Newington,

 *Crawshay, the proprietor of the park in the mid to late 1800s, had a daughter who was courted by Rev. Augustus Clissold.
 Crawshay had a dislike for vicars, and had a servant chase him away with a shotgun.

 In 1881, Augustus Clissold was a widower ‘born Gloucestershire; occupation Clerk in Holy Orders without Care Of Souls’ and living at 3 Broadwater Down, Tunbridge Wells, with his sister Diana Clissold,